-Roma Tiburtina is also connected to the city's Metro and served by a number of city buses.
+Roma Tiburtina is also connected to the city's Metro system and is served by a number of city buses.

 Torino Porta Nuova is Turin's main station, and third only to Roma Termini and Milano Centrale in terms of overall passenger traffic.
-There are several bus and tram lines that stop outside the station to make it easier to get around the city, and there's also a Metro (subway) station underneath the train station itself.
+There are several bus and tram lines that stop outside of the station to make it easier to get around the city, and there is also a Metro station underneath the train station itself.

-Torino Porta Susa is Turin's secondary station--it's where you'll find most of the trains to and from Milan.
-There are bus lines that stop at the station.
+Torino Porta Susa is Turin's secondary station, and it is where you will find most of the trains to and from Milan.
+There are bus lines that also stop at the station.